adamcornforth/behavioural-activation/docs/prompt_plan.md

     - Step 2B: Create a top-level `App` component with placeholders.

 3. **Basic Routing/Structure**
-    - Step 3A: Decide if you’ll use React Router or a single-page approach.
+    - Step 3A: Decide if you’ll use Vue Router or a single-page approach.
     - Step 3B: Set up a placeholder `<Header>` or `<Navigation>` if needed.

 ---